The Huntington

 • Pacific Palisades

-Just inland from the Pacific Coast Highway and easy to miss when you’re rushing to catch the sunset, the mystical, mysterious Self-Realization Fellowship Lake Shrine is run by a non-denominational order that welcomes visitors but doesn’t proselytise to them.
-Set on a 10-acre site that was used as a film set during the silent era, the lovely gardens evoke old Hollywood: look out for the Dutch windmill chapel, the Mississippi houseboat and a number of gliding swans.
+Just inland from the Pacific Coast Highway and easy to miss when you’re rushing to catch the sunset, the mystical, meditative Self-Realization Fellowship Lake Shrine is run by a non-denominational order that welcomes visitors but doesn’t proselytize to them.
+Set on a 10-acre site that was used as a film set during the silent era, the lovely gardens evoke old Hollywood: Look out for the Dutch windmill chapel, the Mississippi houseboat and a number of gliding swans.
 The East, meanwhile, is represented by a gilded lotus gate enclosing a shrine that contains some of Gandhi’s ashes.
+Though the 2025 Palisades Fire surrounded the meditation gardens, all of the legacy structures and the gardens remained intact, though the temple and retreat buildings have yet to reopen.

 Advertising